-If a student wishes to withdraw from school, the student must do so officially through the Registrar's Office.
-Students who find themselves unable to appear personally must contact the registrar by phone, letter, e-mail, or fax to request assistance in completing the process of withdrawing.
+If a student wishes to withdraw from school, the student must do so officially through the registrar's office.
+Students who find themselves unable to appear personally must contact the Registrar by phone, letter, e-mail, or FAX to request assistance in completing the process of withdrawing.
 The last day to withdraw from classes is subject to change and is reflected in yearly academic calendars as well as published in the schedule of classes.

 A schedule of deadlines for full or partial refund of tuition is published in each semester or summer term schedule of classes.
-The refund policy is stated under Special Policies.
+The refund policy is stated under Special Policies

-Regarding Tuition and Fees
+Regarding Tuition and Fees.

 If withdrawal from school occurs within the drop period, no courses will appear on the transcript for that term.
-If withdrawal occurs after the drop period, W grades are entered for the classes.
-Students who leave school without completing an official withdrawal from school will receive grades of F for that term.
+If withdrawal occurs after the drop period, grades of "W" are entered for the classes.
+Students who leave school without completing an official withdrawal from school will receive grades of "F" for that term.
 The last day to withdraw from school may coincide with the last day to withdraw from class.
-For specific information, contact the Registrar's Office at 505.454.3438.
+For specific information, contact the Office of the Registrar at 505 454-3438.